INDICATIONS

-- Patients 12 months of age and older with Alagille syndrome (ALGS)
+- cholestatic pruritus in patients ≥12 months of age with Alagille syndrome (ALGS)

-- Patients 3 months of age and older with progressive familial intrahepatic cholestasis (PFIC)
+- pruritus in patients ≥3 months of age with progressive familial intrahepatic cholestasis (PFIC)

-- Limitation of Use: Bylvay may not be effective in a subgroup of PFIC type 2 patients with specific ABCB11 variants resulting in non-functional or complete absence of the bile salt export pump protein
+Bylvay may not be effective in a subgroup of PFIC type 2 patients with specific ABCB11 variants resulting in non-functional or complete absence of the bile salt export pump protein.

 IMPORTANT SAFETY INFORMATION